Evolving Organs-on-Chip from developmental engineering to “mechanical re-evolution”

 3. Adapt - to modulate forces as a function of tissue responses through machine learning (ML)-based algorithms, towards an unsupervised tissue evolution.

-I will take advantage of two paradigmatic test cases (cartilage and heart) to showcase the power of mechanical re-evolution in guiding in vitro tissue physiological and pathological states, towards the identification of a brand-new class of mechanotherapeutics for unmet pathologies.
+I will take advantage of two paradigmatic test cases (cartilage and heart) to showcase the power of mechanical re-evolution in guiding in vitro tissue physiological and pathological states.
+This will lead to the identification of a brand-new class of mechanotherapeutics for unmet pathologies.

 By combining principles of microfabrication, DE, mechanobiology, and ML, EvOoC will revolutionize basic studies in tissue development and disease modeling, facilitating innovative translational strategies to tackle tissue repair in manifold applications.